keyle2112/Analytics-Portfolio/README.md

 Impact: An early look at classifying entertainment content by its text, the same problem shape as tagging or categorizing music by lyrical and metadata features.

-### Climate Change: Temperatures and Precipitation Analysis
+### Climate Change: Temperature & Precipitation Analysis

 March 2024 - April 2024 <br>